-The ten-year Destination Development Strategies for this region were formed through an iterative, consultative, and collaborative process which started in 2016.
+The ten-year Destination Development strategies for this region were formed through a collaborative process.
 This region includes four primary planning areas: the Fraser Valley, Metro Vancouver, the Sea-to-Sky Corridor, and Sunshine Coast.
-Secondary planning areas in this region include the Highway 3 Corridor, and the Gold Rush Trail.
-This region is inclusive of the Upper Sunshine Coast in the west including Savary Island, the US-Canada border in the south, through Lillooet in the north and Manning Park and the Fraser Canyon in the east.
-The region includes over fifty First Nations.
+Each of these primary planning areas has active Destination Management Councils.
+Cross-regional planning areas that include VCM are the Highway 3 Corridor and the Gold Rush Trail.